 All authorizations expire, though the time frames differ by payment method.
 This is a common challenge for businesses that wait to collect funds until they are ready to ship their products or provide their services.
 Below are some options and limitations to be aware of when managing your authorization workflow.

 Merchants in some industries may want an authorization to stay active on a customer's account for longer than the timeframe established by the customer’s bank.
 There are two ways to do this in the Braintree gateway—one which we recommend, and one which we don’t; it’s up to you to decide what works best for your business.

-- Store the customer's payment method in the Vault
+- Store the payment method in the Vault.

-- When you’re ready to collect funds, create a transaction from the Vault
+- When you’re ready to collect funds, create a transaction using the vaulted payment method.

 - Little development work needed

 - May save you money in fees, compared with the alternate option